simaygocen/simaygocen/README.md

 - 🔭 I’m currently working on **Realtime Chat App with Flutter+Firebase**

-- 🌱 I’m currently learning **NodeJS Loopback FrameWork and Flutter,React Native**
+- 🌱 I’m currently learning **NodeJS Loopback FrameWork,TypeScript,Flutter,React Native**

 - 👨‍💻 All of my projects are available at my Github Repository